nodejs/node-eps/002-es6-modules.md

 **NOTE:** `Draft` status means that this has not been accepted for implementation into node core.
 This is the document of the standard node core would implement a feature should this draft be moved to `Accepted`.

+---

-It is our intent to:
+The intent of this standard is to:

 * implement interoperability for ES modules and node's existing module system
 * create a **Registry Object** (see WHATWG section below) compatible with the WHATWG Loader Registry